Licensed Marriage/Family Therapist

 Addiction and Recovery: Take Action Now To Stop Drug Cravings

-Early Recovery Articles
+Early and Sustained Recovery Articles

 Addiction and Recovery: The Emotional Highs and Lows of Early Recovery